wg-wyatt/Forestry-Mapping-Backpack/README.md

 ### Manufacturing Approach

-The design utilizes a combination of conventional manufacturing methods including CNC machining, sheet metal fabrication, additive manufacturing, and commercially available hardware.
+The design utilizes a combination of conventional manufacturing methods, including CNC machining, sheet metal fabrication, additive manufacturing, and commercially available hardware.
 Manufacturing processes were selected based on part function, required precision, and cost considerations.

 Critical structural and alignment features were designed around machinable interfaces, while non-critical components were designed to reduce manufacturing complexity and allow rapid iteration.